Translations Of 'Cattle Station' and Homesteads

 This is not so for the land that supports beef cattle grazing enterprises because there are so many variables.
 For example there is a vast difference between extremely intensive European mixed enterprises and the extensive grazing enterprises in the Americas and Australia.

-The following lists include some of the nearest equivalents in countries that have relatively small areas of land running cattle:
+The following lists include some of the nearest equivalents in countries with relatively small areas of land running cattle:

 Names for the owner’s or manager’s house on a cattle station: